 Actually this tutorial itself isn’t particularly unorthodox! 😉 It’s the braid that’s unorthodox.
 That’s Noémi Speiser’s term for a fingerloop braid in which loops are passed through some loops, but completely over (or under) other loops.
 That’s all it means – it doesn’t mean that the braid is uncommon, or difficult to make.*

 This tutorial is for a 7-loop D-shaped braid, of a slightly different type than the most common unorthodox braid.
-I’ve only come across one possible historic reference to this type*.
+I’ve only come across a couple of historic reference to this type* of braid.
 Yet it’s no harder to make than a 7-loop square braid.
-Learn the 7-loop square braid first, though — this D-shaped braid video assumes that you already know how to braid a 7-loop braid, just teaches the parts that are different for this D-shaped version. (jump to D-shaped Braid video — the loop set-up directions for the video’s two color-patterns are immediately below the video.)
+Learn the 7-loop square braid first, though – this D-shaped braid video assumes that you already know how to braid a 7-loop braid, just teaches the parts that are different for this D-shaped version. (jump to D-shaped Braid video – the loop set-up directions for the video’s two color-patterns are immediately below the video.)

 It has a lot of color-pattern possibilities–the one below looks quite different from both of the braids in my video, but it’s really the same braid, with a different arrangement of colors in the initial set-up of the loops.

 [Update: After following my video tutorial further down, you can learn the color set-up for the braid below, (as well as three other D-shaped braid color-patterns) here.]